 Lower upfront capital deployment costs.
-With rising capital intensity and slowing subscriber and income growth, MNOs view virtualised RAN as an important lever for fundamentally changing network economics.
+With rising capital intensity and slowing subscriber and revenue growth, MNOs view virtualized RAN as an important lever for fundamentally changing network economics.
 For instance, lowering capital costs is key to the optimal deployment of next-generation 5G wireless networks.
-5G will require the addition of approximately three to four times more cell sites, albeit generally smaller cells on rooftops, lamp posts, and utility poles.
-8 Greater network density is needed to achieve 5G's promise for enhanced coverage, capacity, speed, and low latency, as well as to overcome the limited propagation characteristics of high-band spectrum.
-Estimates call for the addition of more than 2 million 5G cell sites in the United States by 2021, up from roughly 200,000 today.
-9 By allowing operators to aggregate baseband functionality using a single virtualised BBU to support multiple radios, open RAN reduces overall hardware cost and enables a smaller, simpler, and more energy-efficient installation footprint.
+5G will require the addition of approximately three to four times more cell sites, albeit generally smaller cells on rooftops, lamp posts, and utility poles.8 Greater network density is needed to achieve 5G's promise for enhanced coverage, capacity, speed, and low latency, as well as to overcome the limited propagation characteristics of high-band spectrum.
+Estimates call for the addition of more than 2 million 5G cell sites in the United States by 2021, up from roughly 200,000 today.9 By allowing operators to aggregate baseband functionality using a single virtualized BBU to support multiple radios, open RAN reduces overall hardware cost and enables a smaller, simpler, and more energy-efficient installation footprint.

 Virtual architectures can also “future-proof” investments in the physical network.
 Operators can use software to upgrade RAN features and functionality on the same physical infrastructure to keep pace with changing market conditions instead of having to rip out and replace whole physical systems.